aws4embeddedlinux/meta-aws-ci/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This repo is licensed under the MIT-0 License.